-from Breck’s, remove from container and soak the roots in a pail of water for at least an hour (no more than 12 hours) just before planting.
-Select a sunny (at least six hours of sun) location with well-drained soil for planting.
-Roses
+A new rose bush will provide stunning color, fragrance and texture in just about any garden setting.
+And unlike roses of old, today's modern roses require surprisingly little care.
+By following just a few basic tips, your rose bush will thrive beautifully for years.
+After receiving your rose bush from Breck's, remove from container and soak the roots in a pail of water for at least an hour (no more than 12 hours) just before planting.
+Select a sunny (at

 Watering-- Roses require the equivalent of 2-3 cm of rainfall each week.
 They will bloom best if their roots are kept moist but not waterlogged.
-Water thoroughly—a slow, deep soak at the ground is most efficient.
-Don’t water from above—avoid getting foliage wet, as this can encourage disease problems.
-Deadheading, the process of removing faded blooms from your rose plants
+Water thoroughly--a slow,

-we offer are self-cleaning.
+promote strong return growth.
+Removing any dead flowers prevents the formation of hips, so plants can direct their energy to developing new blooms and foliage.
+Most shrub rose we offer are self-cleaning.
 The petals drop on their own as they mature, and new blooms come behind them.

-In the Winter— After the first killing frost of fall, make a mound of loose soil at least 20 cm high over the base of the plant in zones 5 and below.
+In the Winter-- After the first killing frost of fall, make a mound of loose soil at least 20 cm high over the base of the plant in zones 5 and below.
 Then cover the mound and remaining exposed canes with hay, straw, grass

 In the Spring-- Modern rose should be pruned early in the spring, when about half of the growth buds swell.
 First remove any dead or damaged canes.
 Next you should cut